General information and tips for prospective fellowship applicants

 • Financial support is a critical component of the Amgen Scholars Program.
 Please note that details vary by host institution.
 See each institution’s Amgen Scholars Program website for more information.

-• Program dates vary, check website for details; application deadlines usually early February.
+• Program dates vary, check the website for details; application deadlines are usually early February.

 • Open to high school, undergraduates, and graduate students.